 HS2 Ltd says that almost half of passengers from the West Midlands to London would travel from Birmingham Interchange.
 Building that station was a sound choice: Not because Birmingham Interchange would be located close to Birmingham Airport, the National Exhibition Centre, Solihull or Coventry, but because passengers from anywhere in the West Midlands would suffer transit misery to access or egress Curzon Street station.
-With the proposal above to use the well connected New Street station as the sustainable West Midlands home for HS2, it now appears to be a decidedly unsound decision to build Birmingham Interchange and for HS2 services to stop there.
+With the proposal above to use the well connected New Street station as the sustainable West Midlands home for HS2, it now appears to be an unsound decision to build Birmingham Interchange and for HS2 services to stop there.

 Why would HS2 services between New Street and London call at Birmingham Interchange?
 Not to service passengers from the West Midlands area: They will have excellent access from/to HS2 services at New Street.
 Not to service passengers from Birmingham Airport or the National Exhibition Centre: They will continue to have excellent services from/to New Street from there.
 It seems perfectly feasible now to cut the journey time between New Street and London by 8 minutes to 42, by cutting the unnecessary call at Birmingham Interchange.